 - Rearrange speed dials using drag and drop

 - CUCM extension mobility – with this CUCM extension mobility feature, users can temporarily access Cisco IP Phone configuration settings like line appearances, services and speed dials from other another Cisco Unified IP Phone.

 Avoiding Complex, Risky Setup of Self-Service

 Self-service is great for users of the Cisco UC suite.
 It comes with a catch, however.
-Setting up the self-service on the Cisco servers can be a challenging and risky proposition.
+Setting up the self-service of user provisioning software on the Cisco servers can be a challenging and risky proposition.
 Getting self-service up and running from scratch involves a lot of in-person configuration on the back ends of the various Cisco UC tools.
 There’s nothing inherently wrong with this, but it’s costly and the outcomes are uncertain.
 Plus, exposing the back end creates security risks.
 It’s a good security policy to avoid direct access to the back end in all but the most serious situations.